alienresident/style-tiles/README.md

 The full list of variables that are available is in: sass/paritals/core/\_variables.scss

-###Code Examples###
+### Code Examples

+#### How the copy variables are transformed into CSS
-Here's an example of how the content-before-after mixin create the pseudo selector
+Here's an example of how the content-before-after mixin creates the pseudo selector and adds whats in the variables in to the content attribute.

 ##### HTML
 Source: _v1.html_